 Many managers make incorrect assumptions about coaching.
-It's important that a manager uses a clear and consistent coaching model, and understands the "why" - to enhance staff engagement and performance - as well as the "how" - using a collaborative questioning dialogue model of engagement.
-The manager should be able to distinguish between 'bossing, coaching, counseling, training, and therapy."
-Coaching seeks engage for commitment vs. manage for compliance.
+It's important that a manager uses a clear and consistent coaching model and understands the "why" —to enhance staff engagement and performance—as they master the "how."
+While using a collaborative questioning dialogue model of engagement, the manager should be able to distinguish between 'bossing', coaching, counseling, training, and therapy.
+Coaching seeks to engage for commitment vs. manage for compliance.

 It's crucial that you start with a coaching model that is research-based and proven.
 That being said, there is a difference between taking a two-day seminar on coaching, and actually developing coaching skills.
 The course is an event, but the other is a process.
-Just as getting into (and staying in) shape requires consistent workouts rather than just one visit to the "fitness bootcamp" class, becoming a great coach isn't a quick fix.
+Just as getting into (and staying in) shape requires consistent workouts (and not just one visit to the "fitness bootcamp" class), becoming a great coach isn't a quick fix.
 After acquiring the coaching knowledge, it's important to engage in continuous application.
 Partner with an organization that offers ongoing follow-up options.
 (See Coaching the Coaches for more information on a proven, research-based model.)

 With engagement at all levels of the organization, investment in a coaching culture will achieve greater traction and superior results.
 Sometimes a lack of engagement or support from senior management can be a real coaching roadblock.
 Present a case for the economic benefits of coaching, and make sure that they can see the ROI involved.

 Coaching can happen in different ways with different needs and circumstances.
-At times, there will be "mini" spontaneous coaching opportunities that shouldn't be missed.
-Often we call this "lazer coaching" in the moment.
+At times, there will be spontaneous mini-coaching opportunities that shouldn't be missed.
+Often we call this "laser coaching" in the moment.
 On other occasions, longer or more intensive coaching sessions are called for.
 Plan your coaching times and know when enough is enough.
-Keep the session focused on arriving at a solution within the time frame allowed - avoid endless verbalization about the problem, and coach to a resolution.
+Keep the session focused on arriving at a solution within the time frame allowed—avoid endless verbalization about the problem, and coach to a resolution.